unrealwork/atsd-use-cases/USMortality/README.md

 ![Figure 1](Images/Figure1.png)

 In this article we will look at weekly death total statistics collected for over 100 U.S. cities for over 50 years.
 We will begin by introducing ourselves to the dataset.
 Next, we will walk through installing local configurations of the Axibase Time Series Database (ATSD) and Axibase Collector using Docker.
-We will then go through through ATSD's query language capabilities to help make sense of and digest all of this information on death in the United States.
-Lastly, we will then look at incorporating population figures to calculate mortality rates for each individual city.
+We will then go through ATSD's query language capabilities to help make sense of and digest all of this information on death in the United States.
+Lastly, we will then look at incorporating population figures to calculate our own mortality rates for each individual city.

 ### Death Statistics for 122 U.S. Cities
 ----------------------------------------

 Let's take a look at the dataset titled **Deaths in 122 U.S. cities - 1962-2016.
-122 Cities Mortality Reporting System** from data.gov.
+122 Cities Mortality Reporting System** from [data.gov](https://www.data.gov/).

 This dataset can be found here: [https://catalog.data.gov/dataset/deaths-in-122-u-s-cities-1962-2016-122-cities-mortality-reporting-system](https://catalog.data.gov/dataset/deaths-in-122-u-s-cities-1962-2016-122-cities-mortality-reporting-system)